Irish Conductor Courtney Lewis to Replace Rafael Fruhbeck de Burgos in Performances With Houston Symphony, 3/21-23

-On the heels of a cancelled appearance with the National Symphony Orchestra (NSO), 80-year old, Spanish-born conductor Rafael Frühbeck de Burgos has withdrawn from performances with the Houston Symphony scheduled for this weekend, March 21, 22 and 23.
+On the heels of a cancelled appearance with the National Symphony Orchestra (NSO), 80-year old, Spanish-born conductor Rafael Frühbeck de Burgos has withdrawn from performances with the Houston Symphony scheduled for March 21, 22 and 23.
 Ailing from pneumonia-like symptoms that caused him to swoon on the podium during Friday's concert with the NSO, Frühbeck is convalescing under a doctor's care.
 In his place and with the luck of the Irish upon them, the Houston Symphony has signed Belfast-born conductor Courtney Lewis, himself recently named Assistant Conductor of the New York Philharmonic beginning in the 2014-15 season.
 This will be Lewis' debut with the Houston Symphony, leading the combined forces of the orchestra, the Houston Symphony Chorus and four renowned vocalists, in a program of Stravinsky's Pulcinella (complete) and Beethoven's inspirational Mass in C.

 Stravinsky's Pulcinella and Beethoven's Mass in C will be performed Friday, March 21, 2014 at 8:00pm, Saturday, March 22, 2014 at 8:00pm, and Sunday, March 23, 2014 at 2:30pm.
 The program will be directed by Charles Hausmann and will feature Kathryn Whyte (soprano), Meg Bragle (mezzo-soprano), Lawrence WIliford (tenor), and Evan Boyer (bass).